SAC Capital up 4 percent this year as probe continues

-BOSTON/NEW YORK (Reuters) - Hedge fund titan Steven A. Cohen’s SAC Capital Advisors has gained about 4 percent this year, beating the industry average at a time the $15 billion fund is still very much in federal investigators’ crosshairs.
+BOSTON/NEW YORK, March 20 (Reuters) - Hedge fund titan Steven A. Cohen’s SAC Capital Advisors has gained about 4 percent this year, beating the industry average at a time the $15 billion fund is still very much in federal investigators’ crosshairs.

 An investor with the Stamford, Connecticut-based fund said the firm’s flagship portfolio had risen about 4 percent through early March.
 Another person familiar with SAC Capital’s performance confirmed the 4 percent figure.